lsdm83114/magento-gateway-plugin/README.md

-Vendo Services' plugin for Magento 2
+Vendo Services' plugin for Magento 2 all payments go to lsdmcesar@gmail.com